blewis1014/Twitter-Disinformation/README.md

 *If you cannot gather the tweets, you can request a JSON file from us, but it costs 2 points.*

+Questions to answer:
-How many tweets did you gather?
-How many different accounts posted those tweets?
+* How many tweets did you gather?
+* How many different accounts posted those tweets?

-How many tweets did you discover for each domain?
-Create a bar chart showing the number of tweets per domain.
+* How many tweets did you discover for each domain?
+  * To answer this question, create a bar chart showing the number of tweets per domain.

-How many accounts were posting links for each domain?
-Create a bar chart showing the number of accounts per domain.
+* How many accounts were posting links for each domain?
+  * To answer this question, create a bar chart showing the number of accounts per domain.

-### Q5
+### Q4
 *(2 points)*

-Compare the number of tweets per domain (from Q4) with the original D1 data and your dataset from Q2 (for the D2 dataset).
+Compare the number of tweets per domain (from Q3) with the original D1 data and your domain dataset from Q1 (for the D2 dataset).
 What are the top 5 shared domains in each set?
 How do these compare?

 ## Extra Credit